francois-rozet/piqa/README.md

 PIQA is directly inspired from the [`piq`](https://github.com/photosynthesis-team/piq) project, but focuses on the conciseness, readability and understandability of its (sub-)modules, such that anyone can easily reuse and/or adapt them to its needs.

-However, conciseness should never be at the expense of efficency; PIQA's implementations are up to 3 times faster than those of other IQA PyTorch packages like [`kornia`](https://github.com/kornia/kornia), [`piq`](https://github.com/photosynthesis-team/piq) and [`IQA-pytorch`](https://github.com/dingkeyan93/IQA-optimization).
+However, conciseness should never be at the expense of efficiency; PIQA's implementations are up to 3 times faster than those of other IQA PyTorch packages like [`kornia`](https://github.com/kornia/kornia), [`piq`](https://github.com/photosynthesis-team/piq) and [`IQA-pytorch`](https://github.com/dingkeyan93/IQA-optimization).

 > PIQA should be pronounced *pika* (like Pikachu ⚡️)